JOHS-ISR/website/README.md

 # website
-Website for Interdisciplinary Science and Research at John Overton High School
+Course Website for Interdisciplinary Science and Research at John Overton High School